sunnivin/exercise-code-review-better-organization/README.md

-# exercise-code-review
+# exercise-code-review-better-organization
-A repository for the code review exercise in the MetOs workshop
+A repository containing better organization of the files in the code review exercise for the MetOs workshop